legendu-net/blog/en/content/2015-06-25-map-keys-in-linux.markdown

 UUID: 9ba8c173-8851-4beb-bda4-a68e1360a23f
 Status: published
-Date: 2017-03-04 13:12:16
+Date: 2017-03-19 10:30:15
 Author: Ben Chuanlong Du
 Slug: map-keys-in-linux
 Title: Map Keys in Linux
 Category: Linux
 Tags: Linux, keyboard, mapping, swap, setxkbmap, Cinnamon, GNOME, keys

+Note: For Vim users, it is appealing to make the `Caps Lock` function like `Escape`.
+It is suggested that you make `Caps Lock` an additonal `Escape` rather than swap them.
+This avoid inconsistent key mapping issues when you work remotely via VNC, NoMachine, etc.

 ## Desktop Environment

-Some desktop environment (e.g., GNOME, Cinnamon, etc.) can do this for you.
+Some desktop environment (e.g., Cinnamon, GNOME, etc.) let you define behavior of keys.
-For exampel,
+For example,
-you can follow the steps below to map the Caps Lock key in Cinnamon.
+you can follow the steps below to define the behavior of the `Caps Lock` key in Cinnamon.

 1. Open System Settings.

 2. Select Keybord.

 3. Keybord layouts

 4. Options (on the right-bottom corner)

 5. Caps Lock key behavior

 6. Choose the behavior you want.

-For Unity desktop, you need to install `unity-tweak-tool`.
+For the Unity desktop environment, you need to install `unity-tweak-tool`.
-And if you are on GNOME desktop, you need `gnome-tweak-tool`.
+And if you are on the GNOME desktop, you need `gnome-tweak-tool`.

 ## setxkbmap